 To help the person disconnect the negative feelings associated with attacks, the therapist induces those physical sensations — the patient does jumping jacks or stair climbing to get the heart racing, spinning to get dizzy, breathing through a coffee straw to get shortness of breath.
 “We’re exposing you to the actual, physical feelings of a panic attack, one symptom at a time,” Dr. Bubrick explains.

-Then, instead of simply tolerating the anxiety and waiting for it to subside, the person is taught how to do deep breathing techniques, to calm the physical symptoms down.
+Then, instead of simply tolerating the anxiety and waiting for it to subside, the person is taught how to do deep-breathing techniques to calm the physical symptoms down.
 Some clinicians don’t do the deep breathing, on the grounds that the symptoms will pass on their own.
 But Dr. Bubrick likes to give kids tools to give them a sense of empowerment, “to have them feel that they can control the symptoms.”

 As the fear of attacks diminishes, attacks themselves grow less severe and less frequent.
-The person is also ready to start venturing into real-world situations associated with his panic attacks.
+The person is also ready to start venturing into real-world situations associated with their panic attacks.
 “Now we can go onto buses or subways or movie theaters, wherever it is they were avoiding, knowing that if they have a panic attack they have a way of dealing with it.”

 Patients who’ve been treated with CBT sometimes return for “maintenance sessions,” to refresh their skills.
 “When I start to feel anxiety kick in, and I feel a relapse is possible,” Petersen says, “I go for CBT again.”